jfdenise/wildfly-graal/README.md

 # Copy the files needed by the demo

+We do:

+* Add a user to access the management console.
+* Disable the PeriodicFile logger (incompatible with build time initialization).
-To add a user to access the management console, to disable the PeriodicFile logger, to increase the reflective metadata with some manual content we know we need.
+* Increase the reflective metadata with some manual content we know we need.

 ```
 cp files/reachability-metadata.json min-server-graal-agent2/